© World Obesity

 Clinical Obesity is an international peer-reviewed journal publishing high quality translational and clinical research papers and reviews focussing on obesity and its co-morbidities, with particular emphasis on immediate relevance to treatment of patients and understanding of human obesity.
 Our reviews and perspectives focus on clinical management and putting translational research into context for practitioners.
 The journal also serves as a forum for discussion of policy, practice, and ethics.
-Clinical Obesity is the official clinical journal of the International Association for the Study of Obesity.
+Papers reporting regional or local prevalence data will not be accepted unless linked to new clinical findings.
+Clinical Obesity is the official clinical journal of the World Obesity Federation.

 Submission is considered on the conditions that papers are previously unpublished, and are not offered simultaneously elsewhere; that all authors have read and approved the content, and all authors have also declared all competing interests; and that the work complies with the Ethical Policies of the journal, and has been conducted under internationally accepted ethical standards after relevant ethical review.
 It is highly recommended you read this policy and complete any necessary documentation prior to your submission.